fadhilhaka/Dependency-Injection-with-Swinject/README.md

 # Dependency Injection with Swinject

 Intro to **Dependency Injection** implementation with **Swinject** framework.
-Including unit testing and code refactor using **Clean Swift VIP** Architechture.
+Including unit testing and code refactor using **Clean Swift VIP** Architecture.

 ## Requirements